TRIUMPH, TRAGEDY AND STARDUST

 This is Vincent's "Second Spring" - selling out to the heretical Anglican "branch theory" of Christianity categorically rejected by the Church and Newman!
 And that is what he meant by "the beginning of a fresh agenda before us," which programme he conveniently discerned in the Holy Father's meeting with "ap Aneurin," Lambeth's honorary Druid (aka Mr Rowan Williams).

 St. Robert Bellarmine wrote that "It is granted to few to recognise the true Church amid the darkness of so many schisms and heresies."
 Fewer still are destined to recognise Her amid the de-facto English schism being widened and deepened by perfidious prelates wielding the devilish "branch theory."

 So this is where we are and what Pope Benedict left behind after his spectacular four-day turn.
 The triumph was diplomatic and fleeting.
 But the tragedy has worsened and deepened.
 In the end, the local Church is still in meltdown.
-Ushaw College is closing down even as Archbishop Nichols basks in the glow of post-visit plaudits and spouts pearls of reflective wisdom on the lessons to be learnt, such as: "we need to be less cynical and less corrosive in our attitudes."
+Ushaw College is closing down even as Archbishop Nichols basks in the glow of post-visit plaudits and spouts pearls of reflective wisdom on the lessons to be learnt.
+"We need to be less cynical and less corrosive in our attitudes," he says

 What Olympian hypocrisy from the mouth of one whose cynicism has ground the Faith and communion with Rome to dust.
 Which is about all that's left for the CINOs.
 Abandoned by hirelings [Jn 10:13] and stripped of their Catholic birthright by "ravening wolves" [Jn 10:12; Matt.
 7:15; Acts 20:29], papal stardust is their last thread of attachment to Rome.